 The rich bays, rivers, and marshes in Mississippi are full of redfish most of the year.
 With so many great spots to choose from, our Mississippi redfish guides will keep you on the bite.

-There is no closed season for redfish in Mississippi so they are open to harvest year-round.
+Because there is no closed season for redfish in Mississippi, they are open to harvest year-round.
 The best time of year to catch redfish in Mississippi is in the fall.

 Redfish must be between 18” and 30” to be legally harvested in Mississippi.
 The daily bag limit is 3 fish per person.
 Recreational anglers can keep one redfish over 30” each year.